 Following key best practices, including fostering alignment between teams, verifying data accuracy, and regularly refining your scoring model, will empower you to prioritize the right leads and optimize resources confidently.

-Meanwhile, a high-quality lead scoring tool can automate analysis of key behavioral and demographic information to accelerate sales cycles, boost conversion rates, and drive more revenue for your business.
+Meanwhile, a high-quality lead-scoring tool can automate the analysis of key behavioral and demographic information to accelerate sales cycles, boost conversion rates, and drive more revenue for your business.

 A data-driven approach to lead generation ensures your teams are always focused on the highest-value opportunities while paying close attention to buyer intent data—especially in ABM—increases lead scoring effectiveness by identifying ICP accounts that have visited your site.